qwilka/vntree-js/README.md

 # vntree-js
-A simple tree data structure in Javascript.
+A simple tree data structure in modern Javascript.